The greenhouse effect

 Temperature varies naturally from decade to decade and even from century to century.
 How can one be certain that the rise in temperature that is now occurring is due to mankind’s enhancing of the Earth’s natural greenhouse effect and not due to natural changes in the climate?

 Scientists use computer models to simulate man-made climate change.
-The results show that the warming over the past 100 years is most likely to be due to mankind, and that if we continue to emit greenhouse gases at the present rate the Earth will continue to warm by 1.5°C every 50 years.
+The results show that the warming over the past 100 years is most likely to be due to mankind and that if we continue to emit greenhouse gases at the present rate the Earth will continue to warm by 1.5°C every 50 years.
 This does not sound like much, but it is useful to remember that the Earth warmed by only 5°C at the end of the last ice age; this warming took several thousands of years.

 Reducing the threat of global warming

 The effects of climate change could have serious impacts on the world.
 Sea levels may rise, affecting many low-lying coastal regions.
 Changes in the amount of rainfall will affect agriculture.
 The most at risk will be those least able to adapt to changes.
-To minimise these impacts, we must reduce emissions of the greenhouse gases.
+To minimize these impacts, we must reduce emissions of the greenhouse gases.

 There is much uncertainty about how climate change will affect us, but scientists and governments believe that we must start reducing greenhouse emissions now.
-The Framework Convention on Climate Change (FCCC) represents a first step to achieve this goal.
+The Framework Convention on Climate Change (FCCC) represents the first step to achieve this goal.
 Signed in June 1992 at the Rio Earth Summit, by 162 Governments, the FCCC aimed to reduce greenhouse gas emissions to 1990 levels by the year 2000.
 In 1997, Governments drew up the Kyoto Protocol which now commits nations to reduce greenhouse gas emissions by 5% from 1990 levels by the year 2012.